kanootsaeed/cybersecurity-projects-/README.md

 - Captures SSH and Telnet login attempts, credentials, and attacker interactions.
 - Validates functionality by simulating adversary activity and analyzing logs.

-*(More projects will be added — IDS/IPS, SOC log analysis, threat hunting labs, etc.)*

 2. [Password Cracker with John the Ripper](./password-cracker/README.md)